 TD Aeroplan Visa Infinite Card

-If you’re flying Air Canada, this card will offer you:
+If you’re flying Air Canada on an Aeroplan rewards ticket, this card will offer you:

 - one-time guest pass to the Maple Leaf Lounge,

 And you’ll earn 1.5 miles for every $1 spent on:

 - eligible groceries,

 - Aircanada.com purchases (other than vacation packages, capped at $80,000 across these categories).